-Do you feel overworked, tired, unfocused, burned out, stressed, overwhelmed, defeated, strained, and depressed?
+Do you feel overworked, tired, unfocused, burned out, stressed, overwhelmed, or depressed?
 Maybe you just need to take a break and recharge your batteries.

 Unfortunately, if you live in America, the chance of you actually getting to take a break and refocus your attention is much smaller than that of any other country.
-According to the International Labour Organization, Americans work hundreds of hours per year more than other industrialized nations (137 more hours than Japanese workers, 260 more hours than British workers, and 499 hours more than French workers).
+According to the International Labour Organization, Americans work hundreds of hours per year.
+More than any other industrialized nation (137 more hours than Japanese workers, 260 more hours than British workers, and 499 hours more than French workers).

-You’d think then, that Americans would be afforded more benefits and paid time off than other countries to balance out the inequality, but that just isn’t the case.
-In fact, the United States is the only industrialized country in the world that does not have legally mandated annual leave, which often leads to employers offering very few, if any vacation days for their employees.
+Americans should be afforded more benefits and paid time off than other countries to balance out the inequality, but that just isn’t the case.
+The United States is the only industrialized country in the world that does not have legally mandated annual leave, which often leads to employers offering very few if any vacation days for their employees.

 But why is any of this important?
-Because it’s incredibly unhealthy to not take a break.
-Human beings need down time to de-stress and relax.
+Because it’s incredibly dangerous not to take a break.
+Human beings need downtime to de-stress and relax.
 It is vital to their physical, psychological, and emotional health.
-It is also important for the health of a company to allow their employees to take a break.
+It is also vital for companies to allow their employees to take a break.

-It has been proven by Mark Rosekind, a researcher at Alertness Solution, that a vacation can actually increase the performance of workers by 80% and their reaction times by 40%, yet according to the Bureau of Labor Statistics only 77% of privately owned companies even offer paid time off to their employees.
-Of those that do, the average paid time off offered is a mere 10-14 days per year, which is the lowest amount mandatorily offered by any other industrialized country.
+It has been proven by Mark Rosekind, a researcher at Alertness Solution, that a vacation can increase the performance of workers by 80% and their reaction times by 40%, yet according to the Bureau of Labor Statistics, only 77% of privately owned companies even offer paid time off to their employees.
+Of those that do, the average paid time off offered is a mere 10-14 days per year, which is the lowest amount mandatory.

-Humans need vacations and Americans want vacation.
-According to the US Travel Association, 28% of Americans are afraid that if they take their allotted vacation time they will be seen as slackers and their dedication to their company of employment will be questioned.
-In a self poll by gallup 48% of Americans identified themselves as working (or lower) class – a class that was once reserved for blue-collar workers with low levels of education.
+Humans need vacations and Americans want a vacation.
+According to the US Travel Association, 28% of Americans are afraid that if they take their allotted vacation time, they will be seen as slackers and their dedication to their company of employment will be questioned.
+In a self-poll by Gallup 48% of Americans identified themselves as working (or lower) class – a class that was once reserved for blue-collar workers with low levels of education.
 These are people making less than $32,500 per year despite their degrees, often with no paid vacation or sick leave.
-As noted by the Bureau of Labor Statistics, the income required for a single worker to have a chance at economic security (not prosperity) is a whomping $30,000 minimum .
+As noted by the Bureau of Labor Statistics, the income required for a single worker to have a chance at economic security (not prosperity) is a whopping $30,000 minimum.

-If individuals and companies continue on this path there is a serious risk of burnout and self destruction.
+If individuals and companies continue on this path, there is a severe risk of burnout and self-destruction.
 Take a look at just how beneficial a little time off would be for ourselves, our families, and even the companies for whom we work.
-When we fail to prioritize a healthy balance in our lives, it not only affects our personal lives, but our professional lives as well.
+When we fail to prioritize a healthy balance in our lives, it not only affects our personal lives but our professional lives as well.

-First let’s take look at the benefits that you will reap for yourself.
+First, let’s take a look at the benefits that you will reap for yourself.
 Not just in your personal life, but more specifically within the core of who you are as an individual.
-Vacations are not perks, and we must start shifting our perspective away from that dangerous way of thinking, in order to regain our sense of self-worth.
-When you skip out on vacations you are essentially working for free and lowering your value; when you take your well deserved vacation however you are presenting to the world that you know your importance, and deserve time for yourself.
-Vacations and time off are necessary to our health, so leave your work at work and set off on an adventure to take advantage of some of these amazing perks.
+Vacations are not perks, and we must start shifting our perspective away from that dangerous way of thinking, to regain our sense of self-worth.
+When you skip out on vacations, you are essentially working for free and lowering your value.
+When you take a well-deserved vacation you are presenting to the world that you know your importance, and deserve time for yourself.
+Vacations and time off are necessary to our health, so set off on an adventure to take advantage of some of these fantastic perks.

 Take A Break To Benefit Yourself